 COURSE RESERVES: Books, articles, theses, your professor has placed on “RESERVE” which is a limited time check out or available by your course online.
 These may also be located in your course’s BrightSpace/D2L.

 DISTANCE STUDENT: A student who does not attend classes on the Winona campus or does not live near Winona.
-For any Interlibrary Loan (ILL) book requests.
-Please let our ILL department know you are a distance student (either in your ILL request or respond to our email when an item is available).
-We will mail the book to you and include return postage.
+For any Resource Sharing-Interlibrary Loan (ILL) book requests.
+Please let our Resource Sharing-ILL department know you are a distance student (either in your ILL request or respond to our email when an item is available).
+We will mail the book to you with return address (Note: you will need to pay return postage).
 All articles are sent via email.

 INTERLIBRARY LOAN, ILL, or RESOURCE SHARING: This service is an essential part of your graduate research experience.
 We will work to get the materials (books, articles, reports etc.) you need for your research.
 Articles are usually sent via your WSU email.
 Books are sent by mail.
 If you only need a chapter, please let us know that in your online request; we can scan and get it to you quicker than mailing the full book.
 Regardless if you are researching at a distance or in Winona or Rochester, you will need to research well ahead of a paper deadline, to allow for time to get materials.
 We work to get items to you as fast as possible, yet we are reliant on other libraries for some materials.
-You will find our Interlibrary loan contact information under the Services horizontal navigation bar on our homepage.*
+You will find our Resource Sharing-Interlibrary loan contact information via the link called "Resource Sharing" on the library's home page directly under the OneSearch search box.
+You can also find a link to it on the Student Services in the lower grey horizontal navigation bar on our homepage.*

 LIBGUIDE, LIBRARY GUIDE: A web page guide created by your librarian and your professor to provide access to library databases and resources to help you with your research.